 But Ethan knew he couldn’t refuse.
-The choice had been made for him when he and Sara moved to Bristol under the Dhalia’s protection.
+The choice had been made for him when he and Sara moved to Bristol under the Dahlia’s protection.
 If he accepted the mission, it was nearly certain that he would never return home.
-But if he did not, it was beyond certain that the Dhalia would sell information of Sara’s whereabouts to the highest bidder.
+But if he did not, it was beyond certain that the Dahlia would sell Sara’s whereabouts to the highest bidder.
 No matter what it cost him, he wouldn’t let that happen.
 He had to protect her, even if it meant facing the nightmares of the Hyacinth.

 “I just need to know one thing,” Ethan said.
 “You can guarantee that the danger money will be paid out, even if the mission fails?”
 The question drew spiteful glances from the two men seated beside him.